dinozio-design/13-E-Commerce-Back-End-ORM/_README.md

 ## User-Story

 ```
-AS A small business owner
+AS A manager at an internet retail company
-I WANT to be able to write and save notes
+I WANT a back end for my e-commerce website that uses the latest technologies
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT my company can compete with other e-commerce companies
 ```